spoutdev/Vanilla/README.md

 * Use tabs, no spaces.
 * No trailing whitespaces.
 * 200 column limit for readability.
-* Pull requests must compile, work, and be formatted properly.
-* Sign-off on ALL your commits - this indicates you agree to the terms of our license.
-* No merges should be included in pull requests unless the pull request's purpose is a merge.
+* All new files must include the VanillaDev header.
+This can be done automatically with Maven by running mvn clean.
+* All changes made via pull requests first be compiled locally to verify that the code does indeed compile, and tested to verify that it actually works.
+* Where practical, a test should be included to verify the change.
+Except in exceptional cases, bug fixes **MUST** include a test case which fails for the current version and passes for the updated version.
+* Commit messages must include:
+    - A brief description of the change
+    - A more detailed description of the change (second line and below, optional)
+    - Sign-off, verifying agreement with the license terms
-* Number of commits in a pull request should be kept to *one commit* and all additional commits must be *squashed*.
+* Number of commits in a pull request should be kept to **one commit** and all additional commits must be **squashed** except for circumstantial exceptions.
-* You may have more than one commit in a pull request if the commits are separate changes, otherwise squash them.
+* You may have more than one commit in a pull request if the commits are separate changes, otherwise squash the commits.
 * For clarification, see the full pull request guidelines [here](http://spout.in/prguide).

 **Please follow the above conventions if you want your pull request(s) accepted.**